marcamsler1/mt-exercise-02/README.md

 This script only contains some minor adjustments, so it receives the correct data and model to generate the text and stores the generated text in the correct folder.

-# Additional change to log the perplexities during training
+# Additional changes to log the perplexities during training

 We also made some changes to the /tools/pytorch-examples/word language model/main.py file.
 It now takes an additional parameter logfile, which logs the train and validation perplexities for each epoch and logs them in a file in the subfolder /logs.

-Important!
-This file is now in the scripts folder, but it has to be moved to this exact loaction before the training starts in order to generate the log files.
+**Important!** This file is now in the scripts folder, but it has to be moved to this exact loaction before the training starts in order to generate the log files.

     /tools/pytorch-examples/word language model/main.py